 You're also going to need some aluminum foil and cooking spray.

-For best results store the fudge in an airtight container in the refrigerator for up to one week.
+For best results store the maple fudge in an airtight container in the refrigerator for up to one week.

-Expert Tip: I love to cook bacon in the microwave.
+I love to cook bacon in the microwave.
 It's makes things so much easier.
 Place bacon onto a plate lined with a few layers of paper towel, then top with more paper towel.
 Cook for about 4-5 minutes.
 Half way through press with your hands on top of the paper towel to help soak up the grease.

 It's maple bacon fudge, I think because of the different addition of the bacon it's almost like the black magick that is Voodoo (or so I've heard).
 It's good stuff to the last bite.